 The visual side of the brain is a lot more receptive than the audio receptors.
-As they say, “a picture paints a thousand words” and this is as true in remote team meetings as it is in an art exhibition.
+As they say, “a picture paints a thousand words,” which is as true in remote team meetings as in an art exhibition.

 Honestly, I have heard the SMART goals mantra so many times over my career; it makes me cringe.

 However, there is a lot of sense to this.
 SMART goals refer to:

 Set a maximum of 3 or 4 big goals for the year per person; this will enable them to be focused.

 Measurable – set a number on the goal.